david-aurel/social_image_board/README.md

 First time using Vue.js!
 This project came to life when I realized the world was in need of more blurry, shaky, accidentally captured b-roll images.
-Everybody has the permission to upload or delete any picture, that guarantees there are no bad pictures on the site.
-The comment section underneath a picture opens a space for discussions and feedback.
-My plans for the future are to come up with a better branding and to deploy this.

 ---

 ### Backend

-In the back, a Node.js Express server and a PostgreSQL database CRUDfully make sure everything is kept alive.
+In the back, a Node.js Express server and a PostgreSQL database CRUDfully keep the app alive.

 ![img](./readme_images/start.png)